 \subsection{Trusted Execution Environment}

-TEE, as formally defined in \cite{sabt2015trusted}, creates an isolated execution environment within untrusted computers (e.g., cloud VMs).
-Our security requirements are based on the well-known Intel SGX TEE implementation \cite{costan2016intel}.
-It is the extended instruction set of Intel x86 processors, and it enables the creation of an isolated memory region, called \textit{enclave}.
-The enclave resides in the encrypted and protected memory region, called the Enclave Page Cache (EPC), in which all programs and data can be decrypted and quickly processed as well as transparently encrypted outside the CPU package by a memory encryption engine using a secret key that only the processor hardware can access.
-In other words, SGX follows a model in which the CPU package serves as a trust boundary; everything beyond it is considered untrusted.
-The processor prohibits access from any untrusted software, including the OS/hypervisor.
-Also, it provides a functionality that ensure the integrity of the program and data inside the enclave.
-Note that, for design reasons, the user-available size of the EPC is limited to about 96 MB on most of current SGX-equipped machines.
-Assuming that memory is allocated beyond this memory size constraint, SGX with Linux has paging mechanism which causes significant overhead for encryption and integrity checks.
-Several studies have shown that the performance is greatly degraded by the severe overhead \cite{taassori2018vault, kato2021pct}.
+The TEE, as defined formally in \cite{sabt2015trusted}, creates an isolated execution environment within untrusted computers (e.g., cloud VMs).
+We focus on a well-known TEE implementation---Intel SGX \cite{costan2016intel}.
+It is an extended instruction set for Intel x86 processors, which enables the creation of an isolated memory region called an \textit{enclave}.
+The enclave resides in an encrypted and protected memory region called an \textit{EPC}.
+The data and programs in the EPC are transparently encrypted outside the CPU package by the Memory Encryption Engine, enabling performance comparable to native performance.
+SGX assumes the CPU package to be the trust boundary---everything beyond it is considered untrusted---and prohibits access to the enclave by any untrusted software, including the OS/hypervisor.
+Note that for design reasons, the user-available size of the EPC is limited to approximately 96 MB for most current machines.
+When memory is allocated beyond this limit, SGX with Linux provides a special paging mechanism.
+This incurs significant overhead for encryption and integrity checks, resulting in poor performance \cite{maliszewski2021price, taassori2018vault, kato2021pct}.

-\textbf{Attestation.} SGX supports a remote attestation (RA), which can verify the correct initial state and genuineness of the trusted environment of the enclave.
-Requesting RA, we receive a report with measurements based on the hash of the initial enclave state, which is generated by the trusted processor.
-This can identify the program, the complete memory layout, and even builder’s key information.
-Intel Enhanced Privacy ID signs this measurement, and the Intel Attestation Service can verify the correctness of the signature taking on the role of a trusted third party.
-As a result, we realize verifiable and secure computations on the remote enclave.
-In addition to the verification, secure key exchange between the enclave and remote client is performed within this RA protocol.
-Therefore, after performing the protocol, we can begin communicating with a remote enclave over a secure channel using AES-GCM and so on.
+\textbf{Attestation.} SGX supports remote attestation (RA), which can verify the correct initial state and genuineness of an enclave.
+On requesting the RA, a report with measurements based on the hash of the initial enclave state generated by the trusted processor is received.
+This facilitates the identification of the program and completes the memory layout.
+Intel EPID signs this measurement and the Intel Attestation Service verifies the correctness of the signature as a trusted third party.
+Consequently, verifiable and secure computations are performed in a remote enclave.
+Simultaneously, a secure key exchange is performed between the enclave and the remote client within this RA protocol.
+Therefore, after performing RA, communication with a remote enclave can be initiated over a secure channel using AES-GCM and so on.